Polymer/old-docs-site/0.5/docs/polymer/styling.md

 {% include toc.html %}

 **Note:** styling {{site.project_title}} elements is no different than styling custom elements.
-For a complete guide on the basics, see "[A Guide to Styling Elements](/articles/styling-elements.html)".
+For a complete guide on the basics, see "[A Guide to Styling Elements](../../articles/styling-elements.html)".
 {: .alert }

-In addition to the [standard features for styling Custom Elements](/articles/styling-elements.html), {{site.project_title}} contains extra goodies for fully controlling element styling.
+In addition to the [standard features for styling Custom Elements](../../articles/styling-elements.html), {{site.project_title}} contains extra goodies for fully controlling element styling.
 This document outlines those features, including Flash-of-Unstyled-Content (FOUC) prevention, the specifics on how the the Shadow DOM polyfill applies styles, and workarounds for current limitations.

 ## FOUC prevention

 Before custom elements [upgrade](http://www.html5rocks.com/tutorials/webcomponents/customelements/#upgrades) they may display incorrectly.
-To help mitigate [FOUC](http://en.wikipedia.org/wiki/Flash_of_unstyled_content) issues, {{site.project_title}} provides a polyfill solution for the [`:unresolved` pseudo class](/articles/styling-elements.html#preventing-fouc).
+To help mitigate [FOUC](http://en.wikipedia.org/wiki/Flash_of_unstyled_content) issues, {{site.project_title}} provides a polyfill solution for the [`:unresolved` pseudo class](../../articles/styling-elements.html#preventing-fouc).
 For simple apps, you can add the `unresolved` attribute to body.
 This initially hides the page until all elements are upgraded:

     <body unresolved>

 Class name | Behavior
 |-
-`body[unresolved]` | Makes the body `opacity: 0; display: block; overflow: hidden`.
+`body[unresolved]` | Makes the body `opacity: 0; display: block; overflow: hidden; transition: opacity ease-in 0.2s;`.
-`[resolved]` | Fades-in the body over 200ms.
 {: .table .responsive-table .fouc-table }

+Upon [`polymer-ready`](polymer.html#polymer-ready) firing, {{site.project_title}} removes this
+attribute and fades-in the body over 200ms.

-If you want finer control, add `unresolved` to individual elements rather than body.
-This shows the entire page upfront but allows you to control unresolved element styling yourself:
+If you want finer control, don't add `unresolved` to `body`.
+Instead, add it custom elements and define your own styling.
+For example, this will show the entire page upfront but allow you to control/style `x-foo` before it is resolved.

     <style>
       [unresolved] {